vuejs/docs/src/api/options-lifecycle.md

 - **Details**

-  Called immediately when the instance is initialized and props are resolved .
+  Called immediately when the instance is initialized and props are resolved.

   Then the props will be defined as reactive properties and the state such as `data()` or `computed` will be set up.